How this leading utility is implementing water reuse - The example of SWIFT

 Figure 3: The SWIFT Research Center at Nansemond

 How the treatment train looks like

 What makes it very special is that it is not following the ‘gold standard’ of membrane treatment.
 No RO.
 The SWIFT process includes flocculation/sedimentation (FlocSed),ozonation, biological activated carbon filtration (BAC),granual activated carbon (GAC) and final UV disinfection (UVD).
 The FlocSed step can contribute to disinfection credit (removing turbidity),decrease ozone demand and lower final TOC.
-AM-TEAM works with HRSD on ozonation modelling, to minimise bromate formation and pick the best mitigation strategy (project details available).
 A feature I liked very much was the ease of sampling each treatment step in the research laboratory (Figure 4).
 The dream of every researcher, I guess.

 Figure 4: Sampling ports in the lab providing samples from each treatment step, continuously - the first time I've ever seen this